ShanghaoLi0913/ProactiveLLM/scripts/README.md

 Generates trajectories using **mainline+branches strategy** (cost-efficient):
 - For each state: 1 mainline trajectory + 2 branches = 3 trajectories total
+- Branch 1: The other action (Clarify if mainline is Execute, or vice versa)
+- Branch 2: Mainline action variant (regenerate with same action but different output)
+- Sequential Decision Process: actions are **Clarify** (ask questions) or **Execute** (provide solution)
-- Mainline serves as reference; branches provide contrastive actions for DPO learning
+- Mainline serves as reference; branches provide contrastive actions/variants for DPO learning

 ### Process Flow